Akhilaulpara/AkhilaUlpara/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🎓 Final Year Computer Science Student at Osmania University
+🎓 Computer Science Student at Methodist College of Engineering and Technology, Osmania University

 🧠 Passionate about Artificial Intelligence, Machine Learning, and Data Science